 Consperse stink bug (Euschistus conspersus) (CSB) is the most commonly noted stink bug pest of pears in California.
 Though considered a localized pest, it can cause great damage to fruit if unmanaged, and is of major concern in fruit destined for canning.
 Like other true bug pests, its presence has increased since the advent of mating disruption for codling moth control due to reduced organophosphate use.
 Management is generally accomplished by visually monitoring the presence of CSB in vegetation outside the orchard in the spring, and then CSB presence and damage within the orchard during the summer, followed by treatment with broad-spectrum materials if necessary.
 Timing applications can be problematic due to the uncertainty of determining the timing of nymphal hatch and development and insect movement from external weed hosts into the orchard.
 In 2002, research was initiated in one orchard in the northern Sacramento Valley to test a degree day model developed for tomatoes.
 The Zalom-Cullen model appeared to accurately predict the hatch of the first summer generation in the orchard.
 In 2005 research continued in four orchards in Lake County.
 In addition to continued testing of the Zalom-Cullen model, four trap and lure combinations (two trap and two lure types) were compared to determine which best tracked seasonal CSB phenology.
 The two trap types were the double-cone trap used in tomato research in California and the Intercept® Pyramid cone trap developed by WSU and Applied Plant Technologies, Inc. (APT).
-The two lures are commercially available from Trece, Inc. and APT, respectively.
 The APT lure caught significantly more adult CSB than the Trece lure but there was no significant difference between the two trap types.
 Damage was highest in the proximity of the traps and decreased as the distance from the traps increased.
 Peak adult trap catch occurred later than the model predicted.
 In 2006, four double cone/APT traps were placed every 75 feet along the perimeter outside the same four orchards, with two inside, to determine if CSB could be lured out of the orchard.
 Average seasonal trap catch was equal both inside and outside the orchard, suggesting it might be possible to deploy traps solely outside the orchard to trace flights.
 Damage was again mainly restricted to trap trees or those immediately adjacent.
-From April 20 biofix, peak adult catch coincided well with the model's theoretical peak 1-3rd nymphal hatch at 558°D (around June 14).
+Peak adult catch coincided well with the model's theoretical peak 1-3rd nymphal hatch at 558°D. In 2007, the number of both inside and outside traps was increased.
+Half the inside traps were empty to discern whether CSB would be caught without a lure; no CSB were caught in lureless traps.
+Average per trap catch was generally higher in outside traps, again suggesting CSB could be lured outside the orchard.
+Marked CSB will be used to further study this possibility in 2008.
+Nymphal presence in traps coincided well with predicted nymphal hatch (around June 14).